mallapurbharat/cardano-tx-sample/plutus/install_linux.md

     build-and-serve-docs

 This will build the plutus documentation.
-Once it is running, open up your browser and navigate to http://0.0.0.0:8002/haddock
+Once it is running, open up your browser and navigate to http://0.0.0.0:8002/haddock.
+If this site doesn't work, navigate to http://localhost:8002/haddock